tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

   *  Configure an existing OCI or non-OCI host to enable LCM operations.
   *  View and identify installed Java Runtimes
-  *  Understanding various specifications of Java Runtimes
+  *  Understand various specifications of Java Runtimes